No new COVID-19 cases, deaths in Winona County for second consecutive day

-No new COVID-19 cases or deaths in Winona County were confirmed by the Minnesota Department of Health Wednesday for the second consecutive day.
+No new COVID-19 cases or deaths in Winona County were announced by the Minnesota Department of Health Sunday for the second consecutive day.

-Statewide, 2,796 people have needed to be hospitalized because of COVID-19, with 598 remaining in hospitals Wednesday.
+Statewide, 3,047 COVID-19 patients have required hospitalization, with 555 remaining in hospitals Sunday.

 For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health’s website.